SCPR/static-projects/maps/2016-san-gabriel-complex-fire-smoke/README.md

 2. Choose the CA/NV 'domain' and the latest run.

-3. Zoom in on the general area of the fire and where the smoke disperses for the best visual
+3. Zoom in on the general area of the fire and where the smoke disperses for the best visual.

 4. I'd advise slowing down the playback by one notch, which can be done with the gray minus button above the map.